 - After passing through security – you check in at the front counter, show your marriage license, ID of the marrying couple & of the witness.
 The attendant gives you a number.
 We head inside and wait for the number to be called.
 This can take anywhere from 1 minute to 45 minutes (or possibly longer).
 Normally it’s around 30 minutes.

 - Your number is called and you go up to teller, pay the $25 fee and all sign the marriage license.

-- We sit back down and wait again until your number is called to counter 5. (normally 5-20 minutes)
+- We sit back down and wait again until your number is called to counter 5 – normally 5-20 minute wait for this.

 - At counter 5, you hand the person the marriage license and we enter the oval waiting room for your names to be called into the ceremony room.